stefperf/ayto/README.md

 ALGORITHM
 ---------
 The solver:
-1. uses the (still) admissible permutations / couplings as the search space
+1. tracks all the still admissible permutations as its search space
 2. exactly prunes the search space based on every test result
 3. tries to optimally choose one test at a time, in a greedy way (which may or may not be optimal)
 4. chooses one of the M-test with maximum [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) among all possible M-tests